joecanas/applicado/README.md

 ## Installation

-The demo is a Ruby on Rails application.
+The demo is a Ruby on Rails application, developed on a Windows PC.
 * Clone or [download](https://github.com/joecanas/applicado/archive/master.zip) the git repository

 In the application's main directory: